 Because 92% of marketers who use video report it as an essential part of their strategy, using video marketing to promote your podcast is a fantastic medium to test out.
 And, with Facebook’s “minutes watched” insight you can now see just how long your audience is viewing your videos and tweak them accordingly.

 Aside from the creator studio, the events option is a fantastic way to generate new leads, stay engaged with your listeners, and build stronger connections.
 Whether you’d like to promote a new podcast episode with a notable guest, or you’re hosting an in-person event about your industry the events tool can help you advertise this (for free!).

-What’s neat about the integration of the events feature is you’ll be able to see your audience responses and they’ll be automatically notified as the event approaches so all you have to do is sit back and relax!
+What’s neat about the integration of the events feature is you’ll be able to see your audience responses.
+Also, they’ll be automatically notified as the event approaches so all you have to do is sit back and relax!

 Harnessing the Power of Live Streaming for your Podcast

-Now, let’s chat about how you can utilize the live streaming feature to create a deeper level of connection amongst your audience.
+Now, let’s chat about how you can utilize the live streaming feature.
+This feature allows you to create a deeper level of connection amongst your audience.
 Going live with a podcast guest on Facebook is a great way for your listeners to get to know you and your personality better.

 A different kind of bond is created when you can hear and see the person speaking and how they interact with their guests.
 Not only can you use this to create another level of loyalty, but you can additionally download your live sessions and cross-promote them on other social channels.

 There are many ways that you can go live.
 You can go live from the Facebook app, from the Creator Studio app, and from your computer.
-You can go live on a Page, in a group, or an event.
-Your live videos may also appear in News Feed and on the new live video destination on Facebook Watch, which makes it easy for users to find live content they care about.
+You can go live on a Page, in a group, or at an event.
+Your live videos may also appear in News Feed and on the new live video destination on Facebook Watch.
+This makes it easy for users to find live content they care about.